-Conduct trainings to teach inclusive practices
+Conduct training to teach inclusive practices

-The future of work is here and it’s always evolving.
+The future of work is here, and it’s always evolving.
 That’s why conducting continual training throughout the organization can make all the difference against the competition.

 The goal of D&I training is to create a team of experts.
 A team of experts is a team that continually innovates.

 Lead inclusive leadership training across the entire organization.
 Yes, the entire organization.
-Leadership is a continual process and a continual practice.
+Leadership is a continual process and continual practice.
 From individual contributors to board-level executives, everyone should learn how to lead (and interact with each other) inclusively.